Wheaty-Cloud/Wwheaty-Launcher/README.md

 # Microsoft login

-Upon launching the exe, you can click the button to register your Microsoft account to verify if you own the game in order to be able to play it
+Upon launching the exe, you can click the button to register your Microsoft account to verify if you own the game in order to be able to play it.

 # Installing a version